Start Printed Page 31733

 Start Supplemental Information

-Additionally, this rule implements an annual catch target (ACT) of 4,000 mt, as well as restrictions on the incidental catch of Pacific sardine by other fisheries and a trip limit that could be imposed on directed fishing for sardine as live bait (see below list of management and accountability measures).
-The annual harvest limits and management measures were developed in the context of the fact that NMFS declared the Pacific sardine stock overfished in July 2019.
-Since the biomass remains below its minimum stock size threshold (MSST) of 50,000 mt, the FMP requires that incidental catch of Pacific sardine in other CPS fisheries be limited to an incidental allowance of no more than 20 percent by weight (instead of a maximum of 40 percent allowed when below the CUTOFF (i.e., 150,000 mt threshold below which primary directed harvest is not allowed but above the MSST).
+The proposed annual harvest limits and management measures were developed in the context of the fact that NMFS declared the Pacific sardine stock overfished in July 2019.
+Since the biomass remains below the 50,000 mt MSST, the FMP requires that incidental catch of Pacific sardine in other CPS fisheries be limited to an incidental allowance of no more than 20 percent by weight (instead of a maximum of 40 percent allowed when below the CUTOFF but above the MSST).

-The final specifications include the following management measures and inseason accountability measures for commercial sardine harvest during the 2020-2021 fishing year:
+The following are the proposed management measures and inseason accountability measures for the Pacific sardine 2020-2021 fishing year:

-(1) If landings in the live bait fishery reach 2,500 mt, then a 1-mt per trip limit of sardine will apply to the live bait fishery.
+(1) If landings in the live bait fishery reach 2,500 mt, then a 1-mt per trip limit of sardine would apply to the live bait fishery.

-(2) A 20-percent incidental per landing by weight catch allowance will apply to other CPS primary directed fisheries (e.g., Pacific mackerel).
+(2) A 20-percent incidental per landing by weight catch allowance would apply to other CPS primary directed fisheries (e.g., Pacific mackerel).

-(4) An incidental per landing allowance of 2 mt of sardine in non-CPS fisheries.
+(4) An incidental per landing allowance of 2 mt of sardine would apply to non-CPS fisheries.

 All sources of catch including any EFP set-asides, the live bait fishery, and other minimal sources of harvest, such as incidental catch in CPS and non-CPS fisheries, and minor directed fishing, will be accounted for against the ACT and ACL.

-The NMFS West Coast Regional Administrator will publish a notice in the Federal Register to announce when Start Printed Page 40136catch reaches the incidental limits as well as any changes to allowable incidental catch percentages.
-Additionally, to ensure that the regulated community is informed of any closure, NMFS will make announcements through other means available, including emails to fishermen, processors, and state fishery management agencies.
+The NMFS West Coast Regional Administrator would publish a notice in the Federal Register to announce when catch reaches the incidental limits as well as any changes to allowable incidental catch percentages.
+Additionally, to ensure that the regulated community is informed of any closure, NMFS would make announcements through other means available, including emails to fishermen, processors, and state fishery management agencies.

-At the April 2020 Council meeting, although formal review and approval was removed from the Council's agenda, they expressed support for three EFP proposals requesting an exemption from the prohibition to directly harvest sardine during their discussion of sardine management measures.
-This action accounts for NMFS' potential approval of up to 1,145 mt of the ACL to be harvested under EFPs.
+At the April 2020 meeting, although Council review and approval was removed from the Council's agenda, the Council expressed support for three EFP proposals requesting an exemption from the prohibition to directly harvest sardine during their discussion of sardine management measures.
+This action accounts for NMFS' approval of up to 1,145 mt of the ACL to be harvested under EFPs.

-Pursuant to Executive Order 13175, this final rule was developed after meaningful consultation and collaboration with the tribal representative on the Council who has agreed with the provisions that apply to tribal vessels.
+Pursuant to Executive Order 13175, this proposed rule was developed after meaningful consultation and collaboration with the tribal representative on the Council who has agreed with the provisions that apply to tribal vessels.

 This action does not contain a collection-of-information requirement for purposes of the Paperwork Reduction Act.